Joshfishman97/Joshfishman97/README.md

 - 💬 Ask me about anything related to coding!
 - 📫 How to reach me: https://www.linkedin.com/in/josh-fishman-972054214/
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I am currently taking a excellerated 7 week Calc class in order to meet the prequisites to apply to a Masters in CS program!
+I am currently taking working on a project for Develope for Good!
 I am currently looking for work as a junior backend software engineer or a junior fullstack software engineer -->